 Giemsa stain

 Thin films of differentiated HSPCs were prepared and air-dried on glass slides for 2-3 min.
 The cells were then incubated with 60μl Wright-Giemsa Solution A (BASO, Zhuhai, China) for 50s.
 And then, Wright-Giemsa Solution B (3-4 times of Solution A) is added onto Solution A and mix thoroughly to stain for 5-10 min.
-Slides were rinsed with tap water and then photographed under a microscope.
+Slides were rinsed with tap water and then photographed under a microscope (Leica Microsystems, Switzerland).

 Flow cytometry analysis